wp-plugins/simple-html-slider/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple HTML Slider is a basic content html slider.
-It allows the user to create html slides to slide.
-The user can create any type of slide be it a youtube link or image or some html snippet.
+SHTML slide plugin is a simple but very easy to use flexible and elegant slider plugin for WordPress.

 == Description ==
+SHTML Slider is a basic content html slider.
+SHTML Slider allows users to create html slides with in a second without any fuzz.
+User can create any type of slides using SHTML Slider be it a simple html snippet, an image, a youtube or vmieo vieos.

+**We are happy to announce that a newer, better and responsive version of SHTML is in the pipeline and is to be released very soon.
+You can see pre realease sneek peaks at: <a href="http://www.sketchthemes.com/sketch-themes-blog/sneak-peak-to-shtml-slider-pro-simple-is-new-awesome/">See Sneak Peaks Here.</a>**

 = Features  =
-    Put any html content with in the slides may be video, images or html itself Adjust the timings at your wish
+*Put any html content with in the slides may be video, images or html itself *Adjust the timings at your wish
-    Adjust the flow of the slide i.e. from left to right or top to bottom and so on Pause on hover or not.
+*Adjust the flow of the slide i.e. from left to right or top to bottom and so on *Pause on hover or not.
-    Above all Free to use
+*Above all Free to use
-    Move the slides up and down as you wish.
+*Move the slides up and down as you wish.
-    Add as many slides you can.
+*Add as many slides you can.

 == Installation ==